viorel-anghel/alert-component-etcd-is-unhealthy/README.md

   the recommended approach is to fix or remove the failed or unhealthy node before adding a new etcd node to the cluster."

-and the the page ends.
+and then the page ends.
 Wait!
 Wait!!
 How?
 How we do that??
-Well, now, back to net searches...
+Well, back to net searches...

 In the same Rancher documentation, at least, we find we can use etcdctl commands like this, on a working etcd node:
 ```